Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 - Implement testing at the lowest level so issues don't continue downstream
 - Automate as much as possible
 - Think about how logic handles edge cases
+- First build anything that is high priority.
+Then, over time we just keep adding new things.
+- Always prioritize pushing projects live that you're working on prior to moving on to the next project

 ### Source data testing
 - Create an initial gap analysis between source and BI data.
 This includes